- Written by Emma Sharp on

-The audience respects and trusts the influencer, based on their experiences with them to date.
-For example, the influencer talks constantly about a book they have read and recommend their audience read it too.
-They read the book and love it too, trust is built with the influencer and their recommendations.
-Or perhaps the influencer records a video of a recipe, which is easy to follow and tastes great.
-Others try the recipe and it works so well that when the influencer publishes the next video their viewers can’t wait to try it.
+The audience respects and trusts the influencer, based on their experiences with them.
+For example, the influencer could talk constantly about a book they have read and recommend their audience read it.
+If they then also read the book and love it too, trust is built with the influencer and their recommendations.
+Or perhaps the influencer records a video of a recipe, which they say is easy to follow and tastes great.
+Others try the recipe and it works so well when the influencer publishes the next video their viewers can’t wait to try it.
 When an influencer then shares new content discussing third-party brands or products, the audience is already primed towards the influencer’s choices and much more likely to follow the recommendation.
 Hubspot found 71% of consumers are more likely to make purchases based on social media referrals.

 “Influencers are people.
 People (or maybe personas) with a brand and an audience.
 What makes them attractive to advertisers is their ability to speak to a very defined group of fans.
 The way the ecosystem is maturing looks a lot like the internet in the early days” – Mike Schmidt, Founder Dovetale.

 Consumers have changed.
-They are now more likely to browse Facebook or Instagram than the ads section of their local newspaper, usually on a mobile platform.
-Advertising methods need to move with the times or face being left behind, and the popularity and growth of influencer marketing show how this shift is already happening.
+They are now more likely to browse Facebook or Instagram than the ads section of their local newspaper, and usually on a mobile platform.
+Advertising methods need to move with the times or face being left behind, and the popularity and growth of influencer marketing shows how this shift is already happening.

 This content also provides opportunities for the future to repost, share and deploy, helping to keep your product and brand alive for much longer than it would from a different type of advert.
 Influencers also often perceive brands from a new perspective and provide fresh and interesting content.

 The good news with influencer marketing is, not only does it give a good ROI, but it is a relatively inexpensive method to set up, compared to other forms of advertising.